ccattuto/tt08-sr-latch/docs/info.md

 ## How it works

-Shift register implemented by using D latches - rather than D flip flops - and a two-phase control clock, where one phase clocks the even latches and the other clocks the odd latches.
+This is an experiment.
+A 512-bit shift register (SR) implemented using D latches rather than D flip flops.
+The shift logic relies on a single pulse rippling along the shift register, from the output latch towards the input latch.
+The SR has one input, one output, and an edge-triggered control signal that controls the shift update.
+The SR shifts on either a rising or a falling edge of the control signal.

 ## How to test

-Shift zeros into the register until the shift register contains all zeros.
-Then shift in a single 1 value and observe it periodically appear on the output signal of the shift register.
+Shift zeros into the SR until it contains all zeros.
+Then shift in any sequence of 1s and 0s and observe it  appear on the output of the SR after 512 transitions of the control signal.

 ## External hardware